 Research and development costs are expensed as incurred.
 Research and development expenses consist of costs incurred in performing research and development activities, including salaries, non-cash share-based compensation and benefits, third-party license fees, rent and operating expenses for leased lab facilities, and external costs of vendors engaged to conduct clinical development activities and clinical trials as well as to manufacture clinical trial materials.
-Nonrefundable prepayments for goods or services that will be used or rendered for future research and development activities are deferred and capitalized.
+Prepayments for goods or services that will be used or rendered for future research and development activities are deferred and capitalized.
 Such amounts are recognized as an expense as the goods are delivered or the related services are performed, or until it is no longer expected that the goods will be delivered or the services rendered.

 The Company has entered into various research and development-related contracts.
-These agreements are cancellable, and related payments are recorded as research and development expenses as incurred.
+These agreements are cancellable, and related expenses are recorded as research and development expenses are incurred.
 The Company records accruals for estimated ongoing research costs.
 When evaluating the adequacy of the accrued liabilities, the Company analyzes progress of the studies or clinical trials, including the phase or completion of events, invoices received and contracted costs.
 Certain judgments and estimates are made in determining the accrued balances at the end of any reporting period.
 Actual results could differ from the Company's estimates.
 The Company's historical accrual estimates have not been materially different from the actual costs.

-Foreign Currency Translation
+Foreign Currency

-The financial statements of our subsidiaries with functional currencies other than the U.S. dollar are translated into U.S. dollars using period-end exchange rates for assets and liabilities, historical exchange rates for stockholders' equity and weighted average exchange rates for operating results.
-Translation gains and losses are included in accumulated other comprehensive income, net of tax, in shareholders' equity.
-Foreign currency transaction gains and losses are included in other expense in the consolidated statement of operations.
-The Company's aggregate foreign currency transaction losses were immaterial for the years ended December 31, 2022, 2021 and 2020.
+The financial statements of our subsidiaries with functional currencies other than the U.S. dollar are translated into U.S. dollars using period-end exchange rates for assets and liabilities, historical exchange rates for shareholders' equity and weighted average exchange rates for operating results.
+The resulting translation gains and losses are included in accumulated other comprehensive (loss) income, net of tax, in shareholders' equity.